Preamble

 All persons shall have a right to liberty and the pursuit of happiness;

-To the freedom of belief, opinion, speech, thought, and expression.
+To the freedom of speech, belief, opinion, thought, and expression.
 Such protections shall include but not be limited to; Symbolic speech; Defacing or destroying any replica or illustration of a government flag or symbol; Speech contrary to the interests of any Government;-And speech not materially and substantially interfering with the requirements of appropriate discipline in the operation of a state-required educational environment or in the operations of other necessary government functions.
-Such speech shall not be construed to protect the following: Speech that spreads specific and precise objective misinformation to the public, if said person is marginally influential and of influential size that such misinformation may reasonably spread quickly towards a large amount of people, with intent to mislead; Credible and likely threats to Life or Safety; incitement of Credible and likely violent and lawless action; Defamation of a persons likeness, image, and reputation, but shall not be criminal; severe public nudity; material generated by artificial intelligence;-And production or possession of general or child sexual abuse materials.
+Such speech shall not be construed to protect the following: Speech that spreads specific and precise objective misinformation to the public, if said person is marginally influential and of influential size that such misinformation may reasonably spread quickly towards a large amount of people, with intent to mislead; Unauthorized disclosure of classified information; Credible and likely threats to Life or Safety; incitement of Credible and likely violent and lawless action; Defamation of a persons likeness, image, and reputation, but shall not be criminal; severe public nudity; material generated not by a person or natural cause;-And production or possession of general or child sexual abuse materials.

 To believe and practice any religion or spiritual practice;